Adoption Support Fund

 What support will I receive through the ASF?

-The Fund will provide money for a range of therapeutic services that are identified to help achieve the following positive outcomes for you and your child: Capped at £5000 until March 2017 and then from 1st April 2017-31st March 2018 a further £5000 for therapy per child will be available (which can be in addition to any therapy funded in 2016-2017), as well as a separate amount of up to £2,500 per child if specialist assessments are needed.
+The Fund will provide money for a range of therapeutic services that are identified to help achieve the following positive outcomes for you and your child.
+The amount that can be claimed is capped at £5000 per child per year until 2021 as well as a separate amount of up to £2,500 per child if specialist assessments are needed.
 Therapy and assessment above this amount and up to a limit of £30,000 may be match funded by the local authority.
-These fair access limits on funding will be in place until at least 2020.
+These fair access limits on funding will be in place until at least 2021.

 The therapies funded are those identified to help achieve the following positive outcomes for you and your child: